PLAN YOUR VISIT: PATRIOTS' DAY

 Lexington Historical Society sponsors a number of outstanding events this holiday weekend, and continued programming throughout the week.

-Sunday April 15th, Lexington Depot, 7 PM: The History At Play ensemble presents The House of Hancock, in the spirit of HAMILTON.
+Sunday April 14th, Lexington Depot, 7 PM, at the Depot: The History At Play ensemble presents The House of Hancock, in the spirit of HAMILTON.
 Meet the Hancocks, one of the most powerful Founding Families in this revolutionary rendezvous.
 Fierce, factual, and unforgettably funny!
 Suitable for all ages.

-A reenactment of the arrival of Paul Revere at the Hancock-Clarke House in Lexington after his famous ride.
+Sunday April 14th, Paul Revere’s Ride, 11:30 PM, at the Hancock-Clarke House: A dramatic reenactment of the arrival of Paul Revere at the Hancock-Clarke House in Lexington after his famous ride.
 Admission is free.
 Thank you to our Paul Revere's Ride Sponsor:

 Family Events for School Vacation Week